Belarus - Forgotten Europe

 Day 6 – Mir Fortress - Brest

 We set off for Brest this morning but stop on the way to visit one of the country’s most important, as well as beautiful, sites – the stunning 16th century fortress at Mir – a UNESCO World Heritage Site.
 Later we continue to Brest, situated on the border with Poland.
-Overnight Hotel Intourist or similar.
-(BL)
+Overnight Hotel Vesta or similar (BL)

 Pushed up against the border with Poland, Brest feels slightly less Belarusian, and more western, than other cities.
 The city is rich in culture, with numerous influences making their mark felt here, from Orthodox to Russian to Polish, and like many other cities has a fine collection of churches – St Simeon’s Cathedral is particularly beautiful.
 But Brest’s main centre of interest is its fortress, dating back to the 19th century.
 The fortress was home in the Second World War to a regiment of Soviet forces who defended it against the onslaught of Nazi troops invading the region, and although they were eventually killed after a long siege they became renowned as heroes within the Soviet Union.
 Today the fortress stands as a reminder of Belarus’s troubled past and the resilience of its spirit, and contains numerous monuments dedicated to the history of that period.
 Like Khatyn, Brest Fortress gives an insight into the psyche of Belarus today and is invaluable in understanding the nation.

 We take a tour of the Brest’s main sites including the imposing fortress, which played a significant part in the Second World War and is an important site in Belarusian history.
+After lunch you will have time at leisure to explore Brest in more detail.
 We drive to the Belovezhskaya Pushcha National Park, a stunning area of forest, one of the last remaining parts of the immense primeval forest that once covered Europe.
 There is a wide array of wildlife including elk and wolves as well as the largest bison population in the world.
 We then return to Brest for the night.
-Overnight Hotel Intourist or similar.
+Overnight Hotel Vesta or similar.
 (BL)

-We set off for Minsk but stop en route to visit the Radzivills Palace in Nesvizh, with its beautiful buildings, including palaces, monasteries and 16th century houses.
+This morning we visit the Radzivills Palace in Nesvizh, with its beautiful buildings, including palaces, monasteries and 16th century houses.
 Later we return to Minsk for the night.
-Overnight Hotel Planeta or similar.
-(BL)
+Overnight Hotel Vesta or similar (BL)

 Tour ends with a transfer to the airport.